Deriving Show for higher-kinded types

 and I found a better solution.

-We want to derive Show
+We want to derive Show for the following record type

 (a functor functor):